tamberg/fhnw-phycom/00_SyllabusAndOverview/README.md

 - Your contribution can be in DE or EN.

 ### Credits
-- 3 ECTS, 2 * 5 days, 8 + 1 hours a day
+- 3 ECTS, 2 * 5 days, 8 + 1 hours a day.
-- Presence, active participation
+- Presence, active participation.
-- DIY-project, teams of 2
+- DIY-project, teams of 2.
-- Pass/fail, no grades
+- Pass/fail, no grades.

 ### Date
 - Week 1, KW24, 08.06. - 12.06.2026.